sammancoaching/website/exercises/warm_up_questions/go_syntax.md

 ---
 layout: default
-title: Navigating without syntax details
+title: Talking without syntax details
 parent: Warm-up Questions
 grand_parent: Exercises
 nav_order: 6
 ---

-Match the words the navigator speaks to the code the typist should type.
+Match the words the talker speaks to the code the typist should type.
 Write your answers in the “Code snippet number” column

 1. Check if the numbers array is empty